-Museum Sage increases audience engagement, viewer empowerment, personal growth, and social connection.
+Museum Sage increases visitor engagement, viewer empowerment, personal growth, and social connection.

-AUDIENCE ENGAGEMENT: Museum Sage creates an emotional connection between the museum visitor and the works of art or historical objects that brings them back.
+VISITOR ENGAGEMENT: Museum Sage creates a strong emotional connection between your visitor and their museum object.
 Museum Sage gives younger museum-goers the kind of highly interactive experience they now expect.

 VIEWER EMPOWERMENT: Museum Sage can help museum visitors feel less intimidated by art, history, or by the museum in general.
 Participants don’t need any particular knowledge of art to use Museum Sage.

 SOCIAL CONNECTION: Museum Sage is a great opportunity for participants to connect with their date, their spouse, their co-workers, their school group, their friends, or people they don’t know yet.

 PERSONAL GROWTH: This isn’t just a way to get museum-goers to look at art and historical objects.
 Museum Sage develops mindfulness by using non-visual senses to explore the museum.
 And Museum Sage participants walk away with real insights that address their personal problems and opportunities.

 Museum Sage [formerly called Art-o-mancy] was one of 20 organizations cited in the American Alliance of Museum's annual forecasting publication, TrendsWatch 2015:

 "A group of museum enthusiasts has created 'Art-o-mancy,' an activity that turns any museum into a “personal oracle.”
 Participants formulate a serious question related to their life, then are led through the museum by a guide.
 When they feel inspired to stop, their guide helps them explore how whatever they are looking at sheds light on their inquiry.
 Museum Sage has been conducted at the Walker Art Center, the Minneapolis Institute of Arts and the Phillips Collection, among others.”